How to Get Your Kids to Wear the Hearing Aids, Cochlear Implant, and BAHA

 - Risk of Losing Expensive Aids

-Hearing aids dispensers must be registered with the Health and Care Professions Council (HCPC).
+Hearing aid dispensers must be registered with the Health and Care Professions Council (HCPC).
 Having said that, hearing aids whether purchased privately (though not advisable) or recommended by an audiologist is quite expensive.
 Having this in mind could raise a lot of concern if the hearing aids are lost.
 It is always advisable to get insurance to cover losing them.
 Additionally, a hearing aid headband holder can be used to safely keep the hearing aid when not in use.

 - Risk If Kids Get to the Battery

 Batteries are poisonous and detrimental to the Health of a living being.
 If a battery gets to the gullet when swallowed, an electric circuit is created and this discharges abrasive alkali to the body system.
-To reduce the risk of kids getting to the battery of the hearing aids, a headband which holds the aid in place even when pulled is highly recommended.
+To reduce the risk of kids getting to the battery of hearing aids, a headband that holds the aid in place even when pulled is highly recommended.

 Types of Hearing Devices:

 A headband is a clothing accessory worn around the forehead and usually attached to the hearing aid.
 The headband is important because it helps prevent the hearing aid from falling off.